Newton North High School: Clubs and societies

 Competitive clubs at the school include History Team, Model United Nations, Mock Trial Team, Debate Team, Mathematics Team, Science Team, and a FIRST Robotics Competition team: The LigerBots 2877.
 Newton North's Science Team has entered national and regional competitions.
-Newton North's History Team is ranked within the top half of teams, nationally, and has won several regional history bees.
+Newton North's History Team has won several regional history bees and was ranked 10th out of 186 teams in the IAC 2026 Varsity National History Bowl.

 Award plaque of NNHS' History Team from the 2019 History Bowl.
 The team has received other plaques, including a first place plaque from the New Hampshire regional tournament.

 In the 2011–12 school year, the science team placed first at MIT Trivia, Envirothon, and JETS.
 In 1993 the team's Science Bowl division won the state championship and placed 3rd nationally.
 They won the Science Olympiad State competition in 1995, 2004, 2007, 2008, and 2009, and have represented Massachusetts at the national competition.

 In the 2013–14 school year, the LigerBots won the WPI District Competition, were finalists at the Northeastern University District Competition, and placed for the FIRST Championship in St. Louis.
 In the 2014–15 school year, the LigerBots were semi-finalists and Chairman's Award winners at the UMass Dartmouth Competition, were finalists at the Northeastern competition, won the NE Regional Chairman's award, and placed for the FIRST World Championship in St. Louis.
 In the 2015–2016 school year, the LigerBots won the Entrepreneurship Award at the WPI competition, as well as the Innovation in Control Award at both the Boston University District Competition and the New England District Championship competition.
 In the 2017–18 school year the team won the Imagery Award and Engineering Inspiration Award at the district level, and qualified for the FIRST World Championships.

 The Chess Club has sent teams of four players to the tournament yearly for the past two decades.
 The school team won the championships in 2002, 2009, 2010, and 2012.
 In 2016 they placed second to two-time champions Lincoln-Sudbury Regional High School.
 In 2018, they once again placed second after losing in the final round to the eventual champions BBN, 1.5–2.5.
 The last time an individual player has won the state title was Jacob Fauman in 2012.
-The current school team has top 50 nationally ranked chess players in their age group and top 25 finishers at the last national grade championships.
-The club itself has USCF Club affiliation and a Club TD (who is a student), something that no other high school in Massachusetts has.